-The American Trends Panel (ATP), created by the Pew Research Center, is a nationally representative panel of randomly selected U.S. adults recruited from landline and cell phone random digit dial surveys.
-Panelists participate via monthly self-administered Web surveys.
-Panelists who do not have internet access are provided with a tablet and wireless internet connection.
-The panel is being managed by Abt Associates.
+The American Trends Panel (ATP), created by Pew Research Center, is a nationally representative panel of randomly selected U.S. adults.
+Panelists participate via self-administered web surveys.
+Panelists who do not have internet access at home are provided with a tablet and wireless internet connection.

-Sampling errors and statistical tests of significance take into account the effect of weighting.
-Interviews are conducted in both English and Spanish, but the Hispanic sample in the American Trends Panel is predominantly native born and English speaking.
+Sampling errors and statistical-significance tests take into account the effect of weighting.
+Interviews are conducted in both English and Spanish, but the American Trends Panel’s Hispanic sample is predominantly U.S. born and English speaking.